The greatness of a nation and its moral progress can be judged by the way its animals are treated" ~Gandhi (1869-1948)

 The Equine Welfare course explores controversial and sensitive issues surrounding the use of horses.
 It will enable all those with an interest in horses to gain an awareness of the specific human uses of horses and the welfare problems and abuses that can sometimes occur as a result.

 Students will study reliable scientific research and evidence-based information to support an informed debate.
 The course will draw on the expertise of leaders in equine health and welfare science introducing concepts and definitions of animal welfare.
 Students will discuss how to recognize negative emotional states, how welfare can be objectively assessed in the horse, and specific practices which may compromise horse welfare.
 Equine Welfare is intended to stimulate thought and discussion in the equine industry.

 At the end of the course you will be able to articulate your personal philosophy and position on maintaining the spirit and wellness of the horse.

 Students who have a desire to improve their own understanding and raise awareness of horse welfare including housing, management practices and procedures that can affect horse welfare.

 Animal protection workers, rescue facility operators, by-law enforcement and police officers, equine associations, animal welfare organizations and government regulatory agencies are a few of the people working in the equine industry who would benefit from this course.

-- Discuss the history and schools of thought on animal welfare and how this has changed over the years;
+- Describe and discuss the history and schools of thought on animal welfare and how this has changed over the years;

-- Examine how equine welfare is measured from animal-based, management-based and environmental-based perspectives, and how that can be transferred into an assessment tool.
+- Examine how equine welfare is measured from animal-based, management-based, and environmental-based perspectives, and how that can be transferred into an assessment tool.

-- Identify horse behaviour and anatomy-specific practices and procedures that can compromise horse welfare
+- Identify horse behaviour and anatomy-specific performance and management practices that can compromise a horse’s welfare;

 - Assessing Equine Welfare